aisingapore/PeekingDuck/CONTRIBUTING.md

 ## Test Suites

 The project uses tools like pylint, pytest and bandit to maintain project quality.
-To run the test in mac. (for linux use `bash` instead of `sh`)
+To run the test in mac use `sh` (for linux use `bash`).

 ```shell
 sh scripts/linter.sh        # pylint for pep8 and code consistency